 So this issue is an epidemic that we need to talk about more often.
 Sooner or later, other parents will face a situation similar to Marta’s story.
 The question is: What should a parent do if his / her child is looking at pornography?

-Mistakes Parents Make When Their Children View Pornography
+When Their Children are looking Pornography

 Many parents make the following mistakes when they realize that their sons or daughters have been exposed to pornographic content:

-Seeing yourself as a failure: In my therapies I meet parents who base their identity according to the success they perceive as parents.
-They view their children’s negative behavior as a reflection of their ability as father and mother figures.
-But the truth is that the negative actions of your children do not define who you are as a parent.
+In my therapy sessions, I meet parents who base their identity on their perceived success as parents.
+They view their children’s negative behavior as a reflection of their ability as mother or father figures.
+But the truth is that your children’s negative actions not define you are as a parent.

 What can a parent do if their child watches pornography?

-Explain to your child with love that pornography literally alters our brain, producing dissensitization and affecting the personality.
-Sex was created by God and it is a good and positive thing.
-But pornography helps to misrepresent God’s truth about man’s sexuality.
+Explain to your child with love that pornography literally alters our brain, desensitizes, and affects the personality.
+Sex was created by God, and it is a good and positive thing.
+But pornography misrepresents God’s truth about man’s sexuality.
 The decisions we make create direction.
 We cannot erase images with pornographic content that we store from our minds.
 Your decisions affect your destiny.